-Methods of mordern cancer treatments are surgery, chemotherapy and radiotherpy.
+Methods of modern cancer treatments are surgery, chemotherapy and radiotherapy.
 However for specific types of cancer there are also other therapy options available.

 Precise diagnosis of the kind of cancer and the tumour’s stage of development is vital for determining the treatment strategy, and makes it possible to estimate the patient’s chances of recovery and life expectancy.